 Now, if you are an Ann Voskamp fan, I apologize.
 This post is not about her and I am certainly not going to judge her heart or her motive.
 And I know that she has lots of good things to say.
 But as my dad has often said: Are you going to eat a delicious brownie that contains 1% poison?
 I definitely choose not to, especially when it comes to the spiritual food I ingest.

 So how do I know what is true and what is false?
 When one of my friends asked me this week how I personally discern between true and false authors, I thought that perhaps the steps I take to discern may be beneficial for some of you, as well, so I thought I’d share them this morning.
 Here are the tests I run for teachers that help me determine if they are someone I should be spending my God-given time and resources on reading or listening to–

 1. Most importantly, by far, is their message.
 Does what they are saying go with the Bible 100% of the time?
-Especially concerning what God tells us in His Word about sin, repentance, Jesus, salvation, sanctification, and the place of the Jews in His plan.
+Especially concerning what God tells us in His Word about sin, repentance, Jesus, salvation, sanctification, and separation from the world.
 If they say something new and different that hasn’t been taught for thousands of years, I stop to pause.
 God didn’t suddenly give personal insight to an author or speaker that differs from His Word.